 "Just when there's no one left to trust, Agent Maria Hill returns to team up with Coulson as S.H.I.E.L.D. is being destroyed around them."

-On this day in 2017, Doctor Who aired "Thin Ice."
+On this day in 2017 (in the United Kingdom and the U.S.), Doctor Who aired "Thin Ice."
 This served as the third episode of the (re-launched) program's tenth season, and here's the plot summary from IMDB.com:

 "The Doctor and Bill visit London during the last of the River Thames frost fairs in February 1814.
 They soon discover that there is something under the ice which is causing people to disappear."